 ‘Defragmenting’ our brain and detoxing our body through meditation has the ability to facilitate healing from long-term illness and old traumas, up-levelling your overall performance and improving the quality of your sleep, which will become deeper and more effective.
 (Emily’s students have reported a 90% success rate with getting rid of insomnia.)

 You may also, rather conveniently, notice a decrease in the hours you need to feel fully rested; I can confirm this from my own experience with The Ziva Technique.
 Before I started meditating, I needed at least 9 hours of sleep, while now I wake up completely rested, without an alarm clock, after 7 hours, sometimes even just 6.5.
-I’m still in a state of slight amazement over this.
+And at the same time, I have stopped experiencing those afternoon energy slumps!
+I’m still in a state of amazement over this fact.
+If any of you reading this is having doubts about meditation (like I was), please do try it for a few weeks and you’ll see for yourself!

 Increased Productivity and Creativity